turbo-lab/android-beacon-mqtt/README.md

 # Beacon MQTT

-Simple android application for notifying MQTT server when iBeacon is in range or lost.
+Beacon MQTT is the simple android application for notifying MQTT server when iBeacon is in range or lost.

-Beacon MQTT will be useful for Home Assistant users.
-It based on AltBeacon and Paho MQTT libraries.
-It has not so ugly UI but works perfectly with [MQTT Device Tracker module](https://www.home-assistant.io/components/device_tracker.mqtt/) of my HA.
+Beacon MQTT will be useful for Home Assistant users and interacts with HA through the [MQTT Device Tracker module](https://www.home-assistant.io/components/device_tracker.mqtt/).

 ![combo.png](https://raw.githubusercontent.com/turbo-lab/beacon_mqtt/gh-pages/screenshots/combo.png)